vega/.github/PROJECT_STATUS.md

 - `uncategorized_repos` is a holding list for known public repos that are intentionally not fully classified yet (often lightly maintained, historical, or low-signal repos).
 - `core_maintainers` is optional and should be used when a repository has clear, consistent maintainer leadership.
 - `research_prototypes` groups research repositories that share common lifecycle/support/ownership defaults to reduce repetitive metadata.
+- `archived_repos` groups archived repositories separately from active or maintenance groups so historical projects are explicit.

 ## `lifecycle_status`